-Danielle Pluchinsky, a junior Sports Media major, collaborated with her advisor and professor, Dr. Tim Mirabito, on an article to appear in the fall 2020 issue of Communication & Sport.
+Danielle Pluchinsky, a senior Sports Media major, collaborated with her advisor and professor, Dr. Tim Mirabito, on an article that appeared in the summer 2020 issue of Communication & Sport.
 “News routines in the TV sports department: Shifting expectations and technology in an increasingly digital landscape” examines the evolving landscape of legacy media and how sports journalists are adapting to those changes and involved interviews with 30 journalists from across the country to gain perspective on this important issue.
 Communication & Sport is a leading scholarly journal in the sports media category.

 Student and faculty team up to publish research